자동완성 B-Tree 인덱스 걸기

 LIKE 'prefix%' is a trailing wildcard.
 Since B-Tree indexes are sorted from the beginning of values, LIKE 'prefix%' can leverage the index’s sort order for range scan.
 Unlike search (LIKE '%keyword%'), we expected it would work fast simply by adding an index.

-However, in step 1, we intentionally did not add indexes to measure the baseline.
+However, in the previous post, we intentionally did not add indexes to measure the baseline.
 We needed to record index-free performance for Before/After comparison.

 2. Problem — Autocomplete Also Times Out